morganbarber/psti.io/SETUP.md

-# 🔒 SecurePaste - Enterprise Pastebin Setup Guide
+# 🔒 psti.io - Enterprise Pastebin Setup Guide

-This guide will help you set up and run the SecurePaste application locally.
+This guide will help you set up and run the psti.io application locally.

 ## Prerequisites